ranger/ranger/README.md

 * Preview of the selected file/directory
 * Common file operations (create/chmod/copy/delete/...)
 * Renaming multiple files at once
-* VIM-like console and hotkeys
+* Emacs-like console and hotkeys
 * Automatically determine file types and run them with correct programs
 * Change the directory of your shell after exiting ranger
 * Tabs, Bookmarks, Mouse support